kdokan/test/README.md

 # test
-That is test directory to practice github
+That is a test directory to practice github